mne-tools/mne-python/doc/source/contributing.rst

     ln -s /github/mne-python/mne

-   To verify, it works go to another directory, run ipython, and run ``import mne; print mne.__path__``.
+   To verify, it works go to another directory, run ipython, and then type ``import mne; print mne.__path__``.
 This will show you from where it imported MNE-Python.